 - recover a debt to which he or she had a good faith claim.

 The fourth element cannot be used if the threat is to commit a public offense.
 Under the standard jury instructions for extortion found at 1110.2, the defense to extortion concerning whether the defendant reasonably believed that he or she had a right to make threats depends on the facts and circumstances existing at the time of the threat.
 The jury is often instructed that: “If the defendant believes he or she had a right to make the threat and you find that a reasonable person under the circumstances would believe they had a right to make the threat, then the defendant would not be guilty of Extortion.”

-In federal court, extortion under color of official right is a violation of the Hobbs Act, 18 U.S.C. § 1951(a).
+In federal court, extortion under the color of official right is a violation of the Hobbs Act, 18 U.S.C. § 1951(a).
 At common law, the crime of extortion was committed by a public official who took “by colour of his office” money that was not due to him for the performance of his official duties.
 A request or demand for some improper action by the public official was not an element of the offense.
 Extortion by the public official was similar to what we would now call “taking a bribe.”

 The Hobbs Act is violated whenever a public official uses color of official right to obtain property to which he is not entitled and thereby affects interstate commerce.
 See United States v.
 French, 628 F.2d 1069, 1071 (8th Cir.1980).
-It usually requires an exchange of money for a specific exercise of the official's power.
-The act can be violated by a variety types of conduct including bribery, taking an illegal gift and misconduct related to taking campaign contributions.
+It usually requires an exchange of money for a specific exercise of the official’s power.
+The act can be violated by a variety of types of conduct including bribery, taking an illegal gift, and misconduct related to taking campaign contributions.
 Under federal law, the term “extortion” means “the obtaining of property from another, with his consent, induced by wrongful use of actual or threatened force, violence, or fear, or under color of official right.”
 18 U.S.C. § 1951(b)(2).

 The Hobbs Act provides: